SIR ROBERT MENZIES MEMORIAL RESEARCH SCHOLARSHIP

-Following initial assessment by Professor Iven Mareels, Dean, Faculty of Engineering, University of Melbourne, five candidates were invited for interview in Melbourne on 20 September 2012.
-The Selection Committee was chaired by Professor Graham Hutchinson, Professor of Civil Engineering, the University of Melbourne and consisted of Mr Peter Bowtell (Australasia Leader Buildings Practice, Arup), Mr Mark Snowden (representing the Department of Industry, Innovation, Science, Research and Tertiary Education) and Dr Andrew Whiting (Technical Director, Aurecon and a previous Menzies Scholar).
+Following initial assessment by Professor Iven Mareels, Dean, Faculty of Engineering, University of Melbourne, five candidates were invited for interview in Melbourne.
+The Selection Committee chaired by Professor Graham Hutchinson, Professor of Civil Engineering, the University of Melbourne, consisted of Mr Peter Bowtell (Australasia Leader Buildings Practice, Arup), Ms Maree Grealy (representing the Department of Industry, Innovation, Science, Research and Tertiary Education) and Dr Andrew Whiting (Technical Director, Aurecon and a previous Menzies Scholar).

-The Sir Robert Menzies Memorial Scholarship in Engineering for 2013 was awarded to Ms Mahala McLindin.
+The Sir Robert Menzies Memorial Scholarship in Engineering for 2014 was awarded to Mr David Bowly.

 SIR ROBERT MENZIES MEMORIAL SCHOLARSHIPS IN LAW

-The single Sir Robert Menzies Memorial Scholarship in Law for 2013 was awarded to Mr David Heaton.
+The single Sir Robert Menzies Memorial Scholarship in Law for 2014 was awarded to Mr Christopher Ash.

 R G MENZIES FELLOWSHIP